-To ensure that all St. Patrick School apparel meets high standards of quality and good taste, and to insure that only approved names and symbols are used, all apparel must have approval by the Administrative team before students will be allowed to wear it to school and/or to represent their club, group, or team.
-Any apparel that does not receive prior approval for design and manufacture by the administrative team will not be allowed to be worn at school or to represent any school club, group, or team.
+To ensure that all St. Patrick School apparel meets high standards of quality and good taste, and to ensure that only approved names and symbols are used, all apparel must have approval by the school administrative before students will be allowed to wear it to school and/or to represent their club, group, or team.
+Any apparel that does not receive prior approval for design and manufacture by the school administration will not be allowed to be worn at school or to represent any school club, group, or team.